LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/working-hours-management-best-practices.md

 * If the default SLA is 1 hour and the account is currently on an active shift, the ETTR = SLA = 1 hour.
 * If the default SLA is 1 hour and the account is currently offline, and the next shift will begin in 12 hours from now, the ETTR = 12 + 1 = 13 hours.
+* If the default SLA is 2 hour and the account is currently online, but the shift will end sooner than the SLA (i.e., in 1 hour rather than 2 hours), and the next shift will begin in 12 hours from now, then the ETTR = 12 - 1 = 11 hours.
+ETTR = time to next shift - (SLA - SLA that has already passed during original shift)

+Head to [Shift Scheduler configuration guide](https://knowledge.liveperson.com/contact-center-management-messaging-operations-shift-scheduler-configuration-guide.html#configuration) to learn more on how to configure automated ETTR messages settings.

 ## Clarifications